 Brown sugar: also known as light brown sugar, adds to the caramel notes of this recipe.
 You could use white sugar if you prefer, or experiment with dark brown sugar.

 Oats: rolled oats are best for this recipe.
-They roast up beautifully.
 You could try using steel cut or quick oats, however I haven't tested the recipe with these varieties.

 Butter: the butter mixes in with the crumble topping to help giving it that lovely crunchy topping.
-For a dairy free option you could swap the butter with margarine.
+For a dairy-free option you could swap the butter with your preferred dairy-free spread.

 Corn flour: also known as corn starch or maize starch.
-It provides a natural thickness this fruit crumble.
-You could try replacing the corn starch with tapioca or arrow root starch.
+It helps thicken the crumble especially when using fresh fruit that can release a lot juices when cooked.
+You could try replacing the corn starch with tapioca or arrowroot starch.

 How to make pear crumble